 5. What are the consequences for a child who removes or refuses to wear a mask?

 Students that disregard the health and safety mitigation strategies in place will be subject to disciplinary action.
 The Student Code of Conduct outlines consequences associated with unsafe behaviors.
+Guidelines for disciplinary action, specific to health and safety concerns of COVID-19, are in development.

 6. Are middle and high school students expected to stay in the same room all day?
 How will you maintain physical distancing during class changes?